 Our bodies need good bacteria in our digestive tracts to help us digest food and protect us from harmful pathogens.
 Yogurt made with live, active cultures can help keep that balanced.
 I honestly feel better when plain yogurt is a regular part of my diet.
 In addition to the helpful probiotics, yogurt contains protein, calcium, vitamin-B, and potassium.

 There are many different methods you can use to make yogurt at home: slow cooker, insulated cooler, oven, yogurt maker.
 I have tried three different ways, and this one is my favorite.
 While these steps work beautifully, I am seriously tempted to buy my very own yogurt maker.
 What do you think?
 Yes?
 No?
 Say yes, I already have one picked out (Amazon).
 I’ve included directions for both.

 In a heavy pot, heat 4 1/2 cups of milk over medium heat until it reaches 180° (an inexpensive candy thermometer is the only special equipment you’ll need for this project).
 I prefer whole milk yogurt, but you can also use nonfat or low-fat milk for this recipe.

 Remove the pot from the heat and let the milk cool to 110°.
 Put 1/2 cup of plain unsweetened full fat yogurt into a medium bowl or measuring cup.
-You can also use a 1 1/2 teaspoons of powdered yogurt starter, available at some grocery stores or online retailers.
+You can also use a yogurt starter culture, available at some grocery stores or online retailers.

 Add one cup of the warm milk to the yogurt and whisk until smooth.
 Add the mixture back to the pot of warm milk and whisk until it’s slightly foamy.